neha-official/neha-official.github.io/_posts/2015-06-02-isnt-couchsurfing-dangerous-for-women.md

 __The first thing I'll point out is that there is no such thing as a 100% safe Couchsurfing experience.__  I'd argue there's no such thing as a 100% safe _travel_ experience, either.
 These things can always carry a small inherent danger that prevents someone from guaranteeing 100% safety.
 But you can get pretty darn close with the tips below.

-### 1. Only stay with female hosts (with good reviews).
+### 1. Only stay with female hosts (with good reviews)

 I personally surf with both men and women but this is a great option for beginner female Couchsurfers who are very uneasy about the idea of staying with a male host.
 Naturally you'll have way less options, but it's a good way to dip one's toe into the community to see what it's like.
 However, note that it's *significantly* more difficult to find a female host since most Couchsurfers do tend to be male, so you may have to put in more effort in the messaging process to find a female host.

 If you're open-minded to staying with a male host, I'd recommend doing so --- if you follow the tips below, it's just as possible to find a super safe male host.

-### 2. Only stay with people with a large number of reviews.
+### 2. Only stay with people with a large number of reviews

 Additionally, don't interact, stay with, or host people who have 0 references or seem off in some way.
 Every person on the platform has a reference section which details what staying with them is like.
 It's just like a Yelp or Airbnb review.
 As a solo surfer, stay away from people who don't have reviews -- while they're likely great people, they could also be more sinister, and since you cannot differentiate which of the two they are, don't stay with them or meet up in person.

 How many is 'large'?
 This depends on how trusting you are of the community, really.
 I'd say the following is a good outline: